+When viewing performance details for static pages you'll be presented with a load time breakdown.
 This graph visualises the time taken in each of the different portions of load time (DNS, Latency, SSL, Server, Transfer, Render, Children) as an average of the timings from all page views within the time range selected.

 For more information on how each portion is calculated, see the performance metrics documentation.

 The line graph visualizes the Average, Median, P90, and P99 of each performance metric over the time range selected, enabling you to see the trend in front-end performance of a page.

 The dropdown in the top right hand corner of the chart can be used to toggle between different metrics.

 The graph displays lines for Average, Median, P90, and P99.
 You can hide each line by clicking the corresponding label in the key at the bottom of the graph.

 For more information on the metrics shown on the performance details page, and what they’re measuring, see the performance metrics documentation.